About

 Project management: Big Brum TIE

-Project facilitation: Julie Baker and Kate Holmes, supported by Richard Holmes, Zoe Simon, Judy Woodford and Ben Ballin
+Project facilitation: Julie Baker and Kate Holmes, supported by Richard Holmes, Judy Woodford, Ben Ballin and Zoe Simon.

 Banner design: Matt Reeves